Contributor: David Kerner and Scott Thomas

-Installation commanders may focus on building energy resilience by increasing redundant sources of energy for mission critical applications and exercising how to deal energy interruptions within their emergency response plan.
+Installation commanders may focus on building energy resilience by increasing redundant sources of energy for mission-critical applications and exercising how to deal energy interruptions within their emergency response plan.

-Unit commanders may focus efforts to build resilience by conducting drills to test for single points of failure and critical dependences, and assess the ability to substitute power types in key systems, by testing regular and extended use of multiple fuels.
+Unit commanders may focus efforts to build resilience by conducting drills to test for single points of failure and critical dependencies and assess the ability to substitute power types in key systems, by testing the regular and extended use of multiple fuels.
 Program managers may assess energy policies with an eye toward realigning or eliminating incentives that provide funding support but work against resilience goals.

-One of the objectives in the Defense Department’s Operational Energy Strategy is building energy security into the future force.
+One of the objectives of the Defense Department’s Operational Energy Strategy is building energy security into the future force.
 It calls for incorporating energy security into requirements and analysis, and for the development of an energy performance metric that can be inserted into analytical tools.

 Energy resilience metrics should be part of the overall performance metric, as well as considered in requirements development and acquisition processes.
-This shift in emphasis from assuring supplies to assuring mission preparedness will complement and reinforce the mandate that mission performance take priority over energy consumption.
-It will also ensure future planning addresses not just energy supplies, but actual mission performance for the widest range of circumstances.
+This shift in emphasis from assuring supplies to assuring mission preparedness will complement and reinforce the mandate that mission performance takes priority over energy consumption.
+It will also ensure future planning addresses, not just energy supplies, but actual mission performance for the widest range of circumstances.